-Note: This blog post pertains to upcoming features in Scrivener 3, which will be released on macOS later this year and will follow on Windows during Q2 in 2019.
+Note: This blog post pertains to upcoming features in Scrivener 3, which will be released on macOS later this year and will follow on Windows during early 2021.

 Over the years, one of the most oft-requested features for Scrivener has been a styles system such as can be found in most word processors.
 For those unfamiliar with styles systems, this is what they offer:

 - Styles are essentially named sets of formatting instructions.
 For instance, you might have a “Block Quote” style that contains instructions for making the text indented with a smaller font, or a “Heading 1” style which makes the text large and bold.

 - When you apply a style to a section of text, that section of text knows what style it is.
 So, when you click into some text formatted as a “Block Quote”, some control in the UI will report that the cursor is currently inside a “Block Quote” paragraph.